bschreck/deep.sh/docs/tutorial.rst

 Background Jobs
 ===============

-Typically, when you start a program running in xonsh, xonsh itself will pause and wait for that program to terminate.
-Sometimes, though, you may want to continue giving commands to xonsh while that program is running.
+Typically, when you start a program running in deepsh, deepsh itself will pause and wait for that program to terminate.
+Sometimes, though, you may want to continue giving commands to deepsh while that program is running.
 In subprocess mode, you can start a process "in the background" (i.e., in a way that allows continued use of the shell) by adding an ampersand (``&``) to the end of your command.
 Background jobs are very useful when running programs with graphical